Wed 5 Mar 2025

 Bringing POCT professionals and industry together

-Take one day out to share experiences and insights into the national strategy, quality standards and innovative pathways.
-With over 100 people already confirmed to attend, this is the perfect oportunity to discover new ways of working, be motivated by other services and share your challenges, in a supportive POCT community of likeminded professionals.
-Dedicate one day to:
+Over 100 POCT professionals took the day out to share experiences and insights into the national strategy, quality standards and innovative pathways, at this valuable forum.
+This event provided the perfect opportunity and support to discover new ways of working, be motivated by other services and share challenges.
+Key focusses on the day included:

 • Updating your understanding on how GIRFT is working to validate new POCT devices